mavost/urban-dbt/README.md

 functionality beyond the scope of `dbt-core`, e.g. timestamp functions of the `dbt_date` package.

 ## A more elaborate example (jaffle_shop-dev)

+This project has been taken from dbt's [Github](https://github.com/clrcrl/jaffle_shop) page and slightly extended:

 1. Switch directory to the dbt model and confirm that the connection is working:
 `cd jaffle_shop-dev && dbt debug`